F1 2027 Silly Season: Driver lineup predictions

 Carlos Sainz – Alex Albon

-Albon and Sainz are sadly stuck at Williams as there are no better prospects for them, except maybe an opening at Ferrari or Red Bull.
-But those teams could prefer other drivers with more upside.
+Albon and Sainz are both stuck at Williams as there are no better prospects for them, unless Ferrari or Red Bull decide to go for an experienced driver.
+But those teams have younger academy drivers lined up already.
+Sainz should re-open negotiations with Audi.
+For Williams, it’s obviously great to retain two upper midfield drivers.

 Alpine

-Gasly is a good driver, but fairly average on today’s extremely competitive grid.
-He is a good benchmark for the team, though.
-Colapinto brings sponsors but lacks upside, so he has to be replaced eventually.
+Gasly is a good driver and a solid benchmark for the team’s performance.
+Colapinto brings sponsors, but lacks upside, so he has to be replaced eventually.

 Flavio Briatore is looking for the next big star.
 But can he find one?